abhagen/abhagen.github.io/about.md

 # About Me

-Hi, I'm Alexander Bjerck Hagen, a researcher in Development Economics.
-I am currently working as a Predoctoral Fellow at FAIR, the Norwegian School of Economics.
+Hi, I'm Alexander Bjerck Hagen.
+I am working as a Predoctoral Fellow at FAIR, the Norwegian School of Economics during the 24-25 academic, as part of the Development Economics research group.

-##

 ## Education
 - **MPhil in Economics**, University of Oslo (2022-2024)